gofynd/fdk-client-swift/documentation/platform/PAYMENT.md

-Get True or False for correct IFSC Code for adding bank details for refund
+Get True/False for correct IFSC Code for adding bank details for refund

 *Returned Response:*